isc-projects/bind9/doc/arm/dnssec.rst

 Converting From Insecure to Secure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Changing a zone from insecure to secure can be done in three ways: using a
+A zone can be changed from insecure to secure in three ways: using a
 dynamic DNS update, via the ``auto-dnssec`` zone option, or by setting a
 DNSSEC policy for the zone with ``dnssec-policy``.